• Current alerts (1) Click to view

 When and where are citizenship ceremonies held?

 The City of Stirling holds regular citizenship ceremonies in the City’s Reception Hall.
-Registration opens at 5.30pm, and the ceremony starts at 6.00pm.
-Guests are asked to arrive at least 15 minutes before start time.
-Ceremonies usually finish between 7.30pm and 8.00pm, after which refreshments are served in the lobby.
+Registration opens at 5.00pm, and the ceremony starts at 6.00pm.
+Formalities will generally take under an hour, after which refreshments are served in the lobby.

 How can I find out when my citizenship ceremony will be?